 - Submit your materials to the College Research Review Committee at least two weeks before you begin your research.

-- Once you have been approved to do research, use the sample IRB application for student research to guide you on your way.
+- Once you have been approved to do research, use the sample IRB application for student research and the sample consent form to guide you on your way.

 If you have questions whether your project is human-subjects research, please contact either of the CRRC co-chairs: